is another one of those vague topics that encompasses just about everything... ClientServer

 , and I doubt that TimBL ever did think such a thing, given that he wrote http://www.w3.org/Provider/Style/URI.html

 This may be an "organic versus predictable" argument.
 It probably depends on the nature of the application.
 We probably do no want "organic accounting systems".
 However, for search agents it may be okay.
-If numerical accuracy, tracability, and auditing is not really an issue, then organic approaches may be easier to set up.
+If numerical accuracy, traceability, and auditing is not really an issue, then organic approaches may be easier to set up and manage.
+Related: LimpVersusDie.
+I'll propose that DistributedComputing is the better solution if most of these are true:

 What seems to be missing in a lot of talk about shared components is how you ensure security.
 Distributed objects are about opening up systems and sharing components to make up applications.
 Security policies demand the opposite, ie. locking down systems, physically separating components and not providing automatic trust between applications.
 These goals are in conflict so how does a system of shared and distributed components deal with this? -- AndrewJoyner